Clarity-Digital-Twin/SeizureTransformer/README_V2.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-orange.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 ## 📋 Summary
-SeizureTransformer won EpilepsyBench 2025 with 1 FA/24h on Dianalund.
-We evaluated it on TUSZ v2.0.3 (clinical standard) using Temple's NEDC v6.0.0 scoring.
-Result: 137.5 FA/24h at paper defaults, requiring threshold tuning to reach clinical targets.
+SeizureTransformer won EpilepsyBench 2025 with 1 FA/24h on Dianalund (using SzCORE's "Any-Overlap" scoring).
+We evaluated it on TUSZ v2.0.3 using Temple's NEDC v6.0.0 - the clinical standard scorer for this dataset.
+Result: 137.5 FA/24h at paper defaults, revealing a critical gap between competition metrics and clinical deployment requirements.

 ## 🎯 Background